-- Broken Pipes – A busted or broken pipe in your home not uncommon.
-Be sure to look out for leaky pipes around your home regularly, particularly under your sinks where you may not check often.
-Pipes usually burst due to cold weather, water pressure issues, and unsecure pipes.
+- Broken Pipes – A busted or broken pipe in your home is not uncommon.
+Be sure to look out for leaky pipes around your home regularly, particularly under your sinks, where you may not check often.
+Pipes usually burst due to cold weather, water pressure issues, and unsecured pipes.

 - Precipitation – Groundwater can enter the lower level of your home from many different sources.
-If you have a slope in your yard or or driveway that leads to your home, precipitation and groundwater can easily flood into your living room, kitchen or bedroom.
+If you have a slope in your yard or driveway that leads to your home, precipitation and groundwater can easily flood your living room, kitchen, or bedroom.

 - Appliance malfunction – A flood can also happen in your home due to an appliance breaking and leading to water overflowing into your home.
 Dishwashers, washing machines, and HVAC units can have a faulty water line or break down altogether.

-Steps to take if you Experience a Flooding in Fort Worth, Texas
+Steps to take if you Experience Flooding in Fort Worth, Texas

 - To prevent electrical shock, immediately turn off the power source in your home.